shermanflan/clinical-data-architecture/stage_data/README.md

 ```

 ### <a name='spark-sql'></a>PySpark 101 - Spark SQL
-Spark SQL complies with `ANSI:2003` and can be preferable when implementing complex transformations.
+SparkSQL complies with `ANSI:2003` and can be preferable when implementing complex transformations.
 1. Create a database in the `Hive` metastore (i.e. data dictionary).
 ```python
 spark_session.sql("CREATE DATABASE clinical_data")